haytherecharlie/Imagenation/README.md

-# Imagenation
+# imagenation
-**Imagenation is a React Component that allows you to resize and auto-orient images in the frontend.**
+**imagenation is a React Component that allows you to resize and auto-orient images in the frontend.**

 *HOW TO INSTALL*

-    npm install --save Imagenation
+    npm install --save imagenation

 **HOW TO USE**

     import React from 'react';
-    import Imagenation from 'Imagenation';
+    import Imagenation from 'imagenation';

     export default class <your-class> extends React.Component {
       render() {